macio-matheus/computer-vision-caltech101/README.md

 ### The dataset

-We selected 3 different classes of the dataset caltech101: Crab; Faces_Easy and Pizza.
+Three different classes were selected of the dataset caltech101: Crab; Faces_Easy and Pizza.
 Below is a graph indicating the percentage of each:

 ![Pie](https://raw.githubusercontent.com/macio-matheus/computer-vision/master/docs/pie.jpg)